Estadio Tomás Adolfo Ducó: Tomás Adolfo Ducó

 The new stadium (built to replace wooden grandstands with concrete structures) was opened on September 7, 1947, in a Primera División match v Boca Juniors.
 Huracán won 4–3.
 Nevertheless, it was officially inaugurated on November 10, 1949, when Huracán beat Uruguayan side Peñarol 4–1.

 In September 1967, the stadium was named "Tomás Adolfo Ducó", honoring the club's most notable president, who was also the main mover in the construction of the stadium, and a former player.

 Ducó was imprisoned and confined to Martín García Island.
 After being released, he returned to Huracán, being elected again as president of the club in 1949.

-Other events
+Concerts

 The stadium has hosted several music concerts, mainly of local rock bands.
 Patricio Rey y sus Redonditos de Ricota gave their first concert in a stadium at Huracán in 1993, with more than 80,000 spectators.

 Hard rock band La Renga performed in Huracán in 1999 with an attendance of 60,000.
 The band returned to the Ducó to record their live album Insoportablemente Vivo in 2001.
 They also recorded another live album, En el Ojo del Huracán five years later.
 The Palacio Ducó became a frequent venue for the band, giving new concerts in 2017.
 Another Argentine rock band, Los Piojos, recorded a live album at Huracán in 2001.

 In 2024, the British heavy metal band Iron Maiden performed at Tomás Ducó Stadium on 1 December 2024.
 The concert was part of their Future Past World Tour.

+Punk rock band Green Day performed at Tomás Ducó in September 2025.
+The concert (part of The Saviors Tour) was the 5th. visit of the American band to Argentina.

+In October 2025, American rock band Guns n' Roses gave two sold-out concerts at Huracán Stadium.
+The shows were part of their Because What You Want & What You Get Are Two Completely Different Things Tour.